-If you want to send or receive an email, you should have a mail server capable of sending and receiving emails across the Internet.
+If you want to send or receive an email, you should have a mail server.
 In this post, we will discuss Linux mail server and how the SMTP (Simple Mail Transfer Protocol) works as well as other mail-related protocols, like Post Office Protocol (POP) and Internet Message Access Protocol (IMAP) and the relationship between them.

 Table of Contents